xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/deduplication.md

 ```

 !!! note
-    Before, guice did not allow to register multiple modules of the same type, but
+    Before, Guice did not allow registration of multiple modules of the same type, but
-    multiple instances support is more logical in context of dropwizard, because
+    supporting multiple instances is more logical in the context of Dropwizard, because
-    dropwizard itself allows registration of multiple bundles of the same type.
+    Dropwizard itself allows registration of multiple bundles of the same type.

 ## Duplicates

 But in some cases it is desirable to avoid such registrations.
 For example, if two bundles
-install the same common bundle it would be installed twice:
+install the same common bundle, it would be installed twice:

 ```java
 public class Feature1Bundle implements GuiceyBundle {